kyunghoj/GSoC2014/PIG-2597/README.md

 Abstract
 --
+Apache Pig a platform for analyzing large scale data sets using high-level data flow language.
-Currently, Pig utilizes two frameworks for generating language processors.
+Currently Pig utilizes two frameworks for generating language processors.
 Grunt, an interactive command-line interface for Pig, is implemented using JavaCC.
 But query scripts are parsed by ANTLR-based QueryParser.
 This status is problematic due to the following reasons.
-First, using two different parser generators in one project is confusing to developers, especially new ones.
+First, using two different parser generators in one project is confusing to developers, especially to new ones.
 Second, even for experienced contributors, understanding both frameworks and maintaining dependencies in build processes are burdensome.
-Third, the different implementations of Grunt and QueryParser hamper adding new features.
-For example, it was not possible to use Grunt commands such as `register` in Pig Macro until a workaround patch was committed.
+Third, the different implementations of GruntParser and QueryParser hamper adding new features.
+For example, it was not possible to use Grunt commands such as `register` in Pig Macro because QueryParser does not understand Grunt commands.
+(The issue was solved by a workaround patch.)

-In this Google Summer of Code project, I will solve the above problem by reimplementing Grunt and merging Grunt implementation with QueryParser.
-Removing Grunt's dependency on JavaCC will help Apache Pig project keep clean, easy to maintain codebase and continue to be improved by many contributors.
+In this Google Summer of Code project, I will solve the above problem by reimplementing GruntParser and merging GruntParser implementation with QueryParser.
+Removing GruntParser's dependency on JavaCC will help Apache Pig project keep clean, easy to maintain codebase and continue to be improved by many contributors.

 Benefits to Community
 --
- * Implementing Grunt using ANTLR removes legacy dependency on JavaCC and offers a better opportunity to fix bugs and add new features.
+ * Implementing GruntParser using ANTLR removes legacy dependency on JavaCC and offers a better opportunity to fix bugs and add new features.
    * By merging two parsers into a single implementation, Pig will have a consolidated, easy to understand codebase, which is essential for successful open-source projects.
    * Specifically, Pig Macro can be a fully functional piece of Pig script after `GruntParser` is integrated into `QueryParser`.

 Project Goals (Deliverables)
 --